AQ-Stacker: An Adaptive Quantum Matrix Multiplication Algorithm with Scaling via Parallel Hadamard Stacking: Introduction

 \subsection{Core Contributions}

-The primary contributions of this work are summarized as follows: \begin{itemize} \item \textbf{AQ-Stacker Algorithm:} A resource-adaptive hybrid algorithm that utilizes the Hadamard test as a computational primitive to perform matrix operations.
+The primary contributions of this work are summarized as follows: \begin{itemize}[nosep] \item \textbf{AQ-Stacker Algorithm:} A resource-adaptive hybrid algorithm that utilizes the Hadamard test as a computational primitive to perform matrix operations.
 By assuming an $O(\log N)$ QRAM interface, we decouple data-loading overhead from computational logic. \item \textbf{Adaptive Stacking Architecture:} A flexible execution framework that reconfigures its layout (Horizontal, Balanced, or Vertical) based on available qubit width.
-We prove that vertical stacking can reduce quantum depth to $O(\log N)$ for $N \times N$ matrix multiplication. \item \textbf{The Entropy Dividend:} We formalize a novel noise-suppression bound, $\sigma^2_{eff} \leq \frac{1-e^{-H(\psi)}}{S}$, proving that the high-entropy stochastic weights typical of neural networks inherently suppress measurement shot noise. \item \textbf{Numerical Stability Benchmarks:} Through simulations on IRIS and MNIST, we demonstrate $96.0\%$ classification accuracy—a $90\%$ improvement over traditional Variational Quantum Circuits (VQC), confirming the viability of Hadamard stacking for deep learning. \end{itemize}
+We prove that vertical stacking can reduce quantum depth to $O(\log N)$ for $N \times N$ matrix multiplication. \item \textbf{The Entropy Dividend:} We formalize a novel noise-stabilization bound, $\eqed$, proving that the high-entropy stochastic weights typical of neural networks inherently buffer and stabilize measurement shot noise against volatile fluctuations. \item \textbf{Numerical Stability Benchmarks:} Through Ideal \textit{Statevector} simulations on IRIS\cite{Dua:2019}, MNIST\cite{lecun2010mnist} and Fashion-MNIST\cite{lecun2010mnist}, we show up to $96.0\%$ classification accuracy—demonstrating that our Hadamard stacking architecture natively retains full feature resolution where traditional Variational Quantum Classifiers (VQC) \cite{schuld2018} are forced into destructive input downsampling, confirming the viability of the framework for deep learning applications. \end{itemize}